jailop/trading/README.md

-# Some trading related examples
+# Some trading related examples and code pieces